cv692001/Flash-Chat/README.md

 My first Flutter project.

-I will Update the readme with images and detailed description ofthis Chat Application Shortly !!
+I will Update the readme with images and detailed description of this Chat Application Shortly !!